KristjanESPERANTO/MagicMirror-3rd-Party-Modules/README.md

 ## check_modules.py

 This script goes through all cloned modules and performs various checks.
 The result is writen to the [result.md](result.md).

-## create_modules_list.js

-This script parses the list of modules.
-Then it collects information for each module found from the module's `package.json` (if available).
-From the collected information it creates a JSON file which can be used later for the module web page and possibly also for `MMM-Remote-Control`.

 ### Checks